Breakfast Muffins – a big, fat, fluffy, cheesy, bacon studded muffin with a whole egg baked inside. THIS is the breakfast of champions!!

-- Pour the Wet Ingredients into the Dry Ingredients until just combined.
-Do not over mix.
+- Pour the Wet Ingredients into the Dry Ingredients until flour is almost incorporated (limit to 8 stirs!) - don't overmix (makes muffins hard).

-- Place 3 tbsp of the batter into 4 muffin tin holes.
-Bang the tin to flatten the batter.
+- Place 1/4 cup batter into each of the 4 muffin tin holes.

-- Brush the muffins with melted butter (optional), then bake for 20 minutes or until golden brown.
+- Brush the muffins with melted butter, then bake for 25 minutes or until golden brown.

 - Remove from oven and allow to rest for 5 minutes before turning out onto a cooling rack.

 - Baking soda - use extra 3/4 tsp baking powder instead